Gourami fish is one of the few species that does not require significant maintenance, and also get along well with other inhabitants of the aquarium.

-One observant European, while in Asia, noticed that fish occasionally float to the surface of the water to breathe air.
+One observing European, while in Asia, noticed that fish occasionally float to the surface of the water to breathe air.
 It was this fact that no one had previously taken into account, as a result of which the fish died.

-Natural distribution of Gourami
+Natural Distribution of Gourami

 Gouramis inhabit not only quiet lakes, but also swift rivers.
 Also, they are known to thrive in the still water of ditches or large puddles.
 But even though Southeast Asia – rightfully considered to be the homeland, these tropical fish can also be found in the waters of Central America.

-Description and structural features of Gourami
+Description and Physical Appearance of Gourami

 The labyrinth in the suprajugular cavity allows fish to migrate from one reservoir to another.